 The two diseases are treated differently, so it’s essential that they are diagnosed correctly as soon as possible.
 While there’s not yet a good treatment for frontotemporal dementia, the Alzheimer’s expert says that there are clinical trials being done.
 Those misdiagnosed with Alzheimer’s don’t get to participate in those trials.
 Further, if they participate in Alzheimer’s trials, they “can skew that data and prevent the advancement of those treatments.”

 There are numerous types of dementia.
 That’s why it’s essential that if you or a loved one experience symptoms that you believe may be dementia-related, you seek treatment from an expert in the field who can distinguish among the various types.
 Getting the proper treatment in a timely manner can improve the quality, and possibly the length, of your life.
 If you or a family member was misdiagnosed, you may be able to seek legal recourse.
-A Miami medical malpractice attorney can advise you of your options.
+A Florida medical malpractice lawyer can advise you of your options.

 Source: Newswise, “Dementia Treatment Delayed Due to Misdiagnosis,” Feb.
 24, 2016